Unnojuku

 Unnojuku was established as a Hokkoku Kaidō highway post town in the second year of Kanei (1625).
 The Hokkaido Highway was an important road connecting the Nakasendo (Central Mountain Route) and the Hokurikudō (Northern Land Route).
 In addition to the diplomatic exchanges of various daimyo in Hokuriku, and the transportation of gold collected at Sado, travel between Edo was also frequent and there were many visitors to Zenkō-ji.

-The nearby Tanaka post town was damaged by a flood in the second year of Kanpo, and since the inn for government officials moved to Unnojuku with 59 post horse houses, and 23 lodgings, it became very busy.
+and since the inn for government officials moved to Unnojuku with 59 post horse houses, and 23 lodgings, it became very busy.

 Once the Meiji era began and lodging was ended, Unnojuku became a sericulture village.